 After a day in the old town, it is time to explore the outside of the city and some of the more unique and modern aspects.
 One of these is the City of Arts and Sciences.

 This is one of Valencia’s most popular cultural places and a place of architectural brilliance!
-There is so much to do and see here that blocking off a few hours to explore and even enter some of the buildings is a must.
+There is so much to do and see here that blocking off a few hours to explore and even enter some buildings is a must.

 The buildings here are as follows: Oceanographic, The Hemisfèric, Príncipe Felipe Science Museum, Opera house, The Umbracle, and The Ágora & The Assut D’or Bridge.

 All of these have their own unique offering of things to do and see.
-From watching films to learning about art and science there really is something for everyone.
+From watching films to learning about art and science, there really is something for everyone.

 Here you will find a huge dome with a glass ceiling full of palm trees.
 It is super unique, and the best part is that it is free to enter and explore!